-- Doki Doki Pretty Cure does this as well, but twists it as well as the first seen Cure doesn't want to be part of the team and takes about two to three episodes and a lot of convincing to get her to stop being such a cold fish and join up.
+- Doki Doki Pretty Cure twists it.
+The first seen Cure doesn't want to be part of a team.
+After the other Cures form a team, it takes about two to three episodes and a lot of convincing to get the first Cure to stop being such a cold fish and join up.

 - The initial story arc of Bleach did this, introducing the main characters while following an essentially Monster of the Week format with lots of comic relief thrown in.
 After the basic backstories were squared away and the cast laid out, this entirely changed and the plot became much more serious business, in a move resembling Cerebus Syndrome.

 - Samurai 7 did this.
 Then again, Seven Samurai did it first.